Hitting the Hiking Trails in Bwindi Impenetrable Forest

-Extend your time beyond Gorilla Trekking penetrate Bwindi Impenetrable Forest on one of its many trails, or take one of the two trails that take you from one end of the park to the other.
+Extend your time beyond Gorilla Trekking and penetrate Bwindi Impenetrable Forest on one of its many trails, or take one of the two trails that take you from one end of the park to the other.

 One of the best ways to discover Uganda, Bwindi Impenetrable Forest is by hitting the hiking trails and Nature Walks that are there.
 You will discover a diversity of Flora and Fauna that is quite different from what you are used to in your part of the World.

 Hitting the Hiking Trails – Bwindi Impenetrable Forest is known for Mountain Gorilla Tracking, there is, however, more here and visitors are discovering are the hikes and nature walks, trails that cross this ancient forest that is also known as the number one birding site in all of Africa.

 Besides Mountain Gorillas, Bwindi Impenetrable Forest is also home to 120 species of mammals including Primates such as the Mountain Gorillas, Chimpanzees, Black and White Colobus, Red-Tailed Guenon,Vervet Monkeys, L’Hoest’s Guenon, Baboons, Nocturnal Prosimians, Forest Elephants (hairier, smaller, smaller tusks, 1 extra toe on each foot), small antelopes such as Duikers, Bush pigs, Giant Forest Hogs, Several small species of Cats,(Chimpanzees are not tracked in this park)